 Football hooligans.
 Are they a misinterpreted group of people, or are they a menace to society and the footballing world?
-Well, without delving into their lifestyle and seeing why they do what they do, you can’t answer that question.
+From the terraces of the 1970s to modern football ultras, this post delves into the tribal loyalty, raw energy, and the dark side of fandom that fuels violence in the beautiful game.

 Best videos to watch to learn about football hooligans